Vyral/base-template/_posts/2019-12-12-what-you-could-gain-by-joining-the-dave-hooke-team.md

 The difference between her first team and ours was stark. **Here, she found a support system that allowed her to ask questions and receive guidance from her team members.** That helped her to grow as a Realtor.

-In the United States, **the average agent closes five to seven transactions per year.** The night before shooting this video, however, Cindy closed out her twenty-second transaction—that’s after just nine months in production on our team\!
+In the United States, **the average agent closes five to seven transactions per year.** The night before shooting this video, however, Cindy closed out her 22nd transaction—that’s after just nine months in production on our team\!

 All the credit for Cindy’s success goes to Cindy herself.
 Back when she started earlier this year, I remember her asking many questions about whether she was doing something right.
 She was, and the trick to her continued success was simply to keep up the good work.